knightazura/ghost-sdk/Roadmap.md

     * Add the user UI so that the details of the admin user can be changed
     * Get the concept of post author rolled out across the admin and frontend
 * Advanced post features
-    * First and foremost this includes an archive page, post tagging and post SEO.
+    * First and foremost this includes:
+        * archive page
+        * post tagging
+        * post SEO
         * Image uploads
     * Other potential features for this release include a simple RSS feed, search, comments (disqus), custom fields, editing permalinks etc, haunted markdown (image, video, small).
-We'll play it by ear and see which features we think are most important.
+We'll play it by ear and see which features we think are most important / we are able to fit in the release.
 * 3rd Party Integrations
     * We need to start by designing the architecture behind 3rd party integrations & connecting various services for various tasks: sharing, liking, pulling data for dashboard widgets, and implementing services like comments which work on the blog.
     * We need a set of core tools for authenticating and authorising with various schemes and for interacting with various kinds of API (most are REST or at least HTTP based)